GPS on Construction Sites: How to Survey Accurately Without Errors - ProTRACK

 • check that elevations are correct,

-• follow the project step by step without risking errors.
+• carry out the project step by step without risking errors.

-What you can do with GPS on site
+What you can do with a GPS on site

 Using GPS allows you to:

-• Survey the existing foundations to check that everything was built as planned;
+• Survey already-built foundations to check if everything matches the project;

-• Mark excavation lines, walls, or precise points on the ground;
+• Mark excavation lines, walls, or specific points on the ground;

-• Verify the height (elevation) of a point to know whether it needs to be lowered or raised.
+• Check the elevation (height) of a point to see if it needs to be raised or lowered.

-In practice, with a professional GPS you can work better, faster, and without having to repeat measurements multiple times.
+In practice, with a professional GPS you can work better, faster, and without having to redo measurements multiple times.

-Until a few years ago, these tasks were done using tape measures, optical levels, and a lot of manual work.
-Today, with GPS:
+Until a few years ago, this work was done using measuring tapes, optical levels, and lots of manual labor.
+Today with GPS:

 • You save time;

-• Everything is saved digitally, ready to use on your computer;
+• You have everything saved digitally, ready to use on your computer;

-• You can work alone, without depending on other operators.
+• You can work even on your own, without needing other operators.

-One of the simplest tools to use is called ProTRACK.
-It’s a construction GPS that also works without Internet connection.
+One of the easiest tools to use is called ProTRACK.
+It’s a GPS for construction that works even without Internet connection.

 • Turn on ProTRACK;